saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 #### Note
 Negative
-: Setting `env` variable \s at the top of the file enables it globally, so all jobs in the workflow have access to these variables, so all jobs can use these variables, without specifying it in each job.
+: Setting `env` variables at the top of the file enables it globally, so all jobs in the workflow have access to these variables, so all jobs can use these variables, without specifying it in each job.